Will-Wright/low-rank-opt-rapid-eig/README.md

 This table shows `saga_sd rapid-eig` is nearly optimal in the sense of selecting the best parameter (number of requested eigenvalues `r` in the MATLAB function
 [eigs](https://www.mathworks.com/help/matlab/ref/eigs.html)) for each iterate in the sequence of eigenvalue problems.
 Note that `m` refers to the block-size in `eigs`, `L` is the phase retrieval oversampling rate, and `epsilon_rel` is the noise ratio.
-See chapters 6 and 7 of the dissertation [A rapid eigenvalue method for noisy phase retrieval](https://github.com/Will-Wright/dissertation-rapid_eigenvalue_method_for_noisy_phase_retrieval/blob/master/will_wright_dissertation.pdf) for details.
+See chapters 6 and 7 of the dissertation [A Rapid Eigenvalue Method for Noisy Phase Retrieval](https://github.com/Will-Wright/dissertation-rapid_eigenvalue_method_for_noisy_phase_retrieval/blob/master/will_wright_dissertation.pdf) for details.

 <p align="center">